Work Out a Plan for your Cannabis Grow Room

 Plant nutrition is the cornerstone of all crops.

-Aside from water and light, the nutrients that plant roots uptake are essential for growth, flower production, and their overall health.
+Aside from water and light, the nutrients that plant roots uptake are essential for growth, flower production, and their overall plant health.

 When given too much nutrition, your crop will show signs of what’s known as nutrient burn.